ord-premise/cell-digital-twin-integration/README.md

 ## Achievement

-We have developed an application for battery sample tracking and cycling data analysis, featuring a graphical user interface called Aurora Cycler Manager.
+We have developed an application for battery sample tracking and cycling data analysis, featuring a graphical user interface called [Aurora Cycler Manager](https://github.com/EmpaEconversion/aurora-cycler-manager/tree/0.5.1).
 As part of this deliverable, we have integrated the capability to automatically upload battery cycling data and metadata to the OpenBis Electronic Lab Notebook (ELN).
-Additionally, we have implemented functionality to automatically ontologize the metadata using the BattINFO ontology (as described in Deliverable [D3.3](https://github.com/ord-premise/battery-domain-specific-language)).
+The feature includes automatic semantic annotation of metadata using the BattINFO ontology, leveraging the tools developed in deliverable [D3.3](https://github.com/ord-premise/battery-domain-specific-language).
 The complete history of the cell—including both assembly and cycling—can be tracked using timestamps embedded in the raw data (stored in the HDF5 file).
-The link provided points to the current version of the script.
-This application is under active development to align with our long-term objectives.
+The Aurora Cycler Manager is in active development.
+The link provided here points to the version used in this work.

 ## Long-term goals